karink520/intro-r-shiny-workshop/index.md

 ## Topic outline

-1. What is a Shiny app?
+1. What is a Shiny app and why make one?
-2. Make your first Shiny app
+2. Making a simple Shiny app

-3. Publish your shiny app
+    a.
+A basic template

+    b.
+Structure of the app and role of the ui and server objects

+    c.
+Layouts, panels, and appearance

+    d.
+Shiny Input and Output functions

+    e.
+Reactivity and connecting inputs and outputs with render* expressions
+3. Understanding  reactivity

+    a.
+Reactive values and functions

+    b.
+Additional controls with isolate, observeEvent, eventReactive, reactiveValues

+4. Publishing your app on the web with shinyapp.io